adamkcook94/pokemon-fan-club/README.md

 * Inclusion of the Pokedex into smaller screen sizes.
 * Entering modals into the anime section where users can click on the anime image and receive more information.
+* Fixing the issue in the modal section where some images were too big for certain screen sizes which would result in text moving up and down as the images changed.

 ### Technologies Used